robertsj/me701/pages/more_on_the_command_line.md

 lesson plan structure
 -->

-# The Linux Command Line
+# More On The Command Line

 ## Summary

 <!--
 Short description of the lesson.
 -->

+In this lesson, we continue navigating the command line.
+Along the way, we will learn about and then define environment variables.

 <!--
 ********* STAGE 1 - DESIRED RESULTS ********************************************